-According to the credit bureau TransUnion, in 2020, 19.4 million Americans have a personal loan.
+According to the credit bureau TransUnion, in 2020, 19.4 million Americans had a personal loan.
 The number was 20.2 million in 2019.
-However, what if your loan was denied?
-What can you do if you need a loan but keep getting declined?
+This indicates that understanding loan options is crucial for people in need of financial support.
+However, what if your loan was denied during the loan process?
+What can you do if you need a loan but keep getting declined due to unmet credit score requirements?

 Financial emergencies are trying times, and many loan applicants experience even more stress when they are denied.
 However, there may be steps you can take to remedy the situation.
 If you have been denied a loan, keep reading to understand why that may be the case and some actionable steps you can take to improve your chance for eligibility.